 |Pests & Diseases:||Fairly resistant to deer, rabbits, etc.|

-The narrowleaf evening primrose is a flowering plant that is part of the evening primrose family Onagraceae.
+The narrow-leaf primrose (Oenothera fruticosa) is a flowering plant that is part of the evening primrose family Onagraceae.
 It is native to many parts of Canada, Hawaii, Greenland, and Eastern North America, where you can find it growing in dry woodlands, wild gardens, moist savannas, and rocky outcrops.
 It is a tall herbaceous plant that grows to a height of 1-3′ ft.

 Oenothera Fruticosa Care